-Going meat free for one week creates a great opportunity to get people thinking about how much meat they eat and the impact eating too much meat may have.
+Going meat free for one week creates an opportunity for you to think about how much meat you eat and the impact eating too much meat may have.

 Meat Free Week challenges participants to give up meat for seven days and raise funds for a great cause.